Vincross/mind-documentation/APIReference/drivers/hexabody.md

 ```go
 func Pitch(degree float64, duration int) error
 ```
 Pitch makes the body pitch at specified degree of angle in given duration.
+The HEXA will pitch along the X axis of body coordinate.

 #### func  Relax